omar-polo/plakar.io/content/articles/2025-02_01/index.md

 in an S3 bucket powered by MinIO, Vultr, Scaleway, or AWS, and even offers experimental support for databases with SQLite.

-We will continue implementing new backends to expand the varity of storage solutions available to `plakar` users.
+We will continue implementing new backends to expand the variety of storage solutions available to `plakar` users.

 ### Multi-backend importer and exporter layer